ImNeeeks/E-Commerce-Back-End/README.md

 5. `node server.js`.

 6. If everything was installed and run correctly, you should be able to test the API routes using Insomnia now.
-Check the [walkthrough video here to see how you can view, add, update or delete data using these routes.](https://drive.google.com/file/d/1D7nRzpqfr_UDCUnRjjz2lHXoTKn9T6tn/view?usp=sharing)
+Check my [walkthrough video here to see how you can view, add, update or delete data using these routes.](https://drive.google.com/file/d/1D7nRzpqfr_UDCUnRjjz2lHXoTKn9T6tn/view?usp=sharing)

 ## License